Azure/blobxfer/docs/98-performance-considerations.md

 * The thread concurrency options (disk and transfer) can be set to a non-positive number to be automatically set as a multiple of the number of cores available on the machine.
+* For uploads, there should be a sufficient number of disk threads to ensure that all transfer threads have work to do.
+For downloads, there should be sufficient number of disk threads to write data to disk so transfer threads are not artificially blocked.

+## Chunk Sizing
+Chunk sizing refers to the `chunk_size_bytes` option and the meaning of which varies upon the context of uploading or downloading.

+### Uploads
+For uploads, chunk sizes correspond to the maximum amount of data to transfer with a single request.
+The Azure Storage service imposes maximums depending upon the type of entity that is being written.
+For block blobs, the maximum is 100MiB (although you may "one-shot" up to 256MiB).
+For page blobs, the maximum is 4MiB.
+For append blobs, the maximum is 4MiB.
+For Azure Files, the maximum is 4MiB.

+For block blobs, setting the chunk size to something greater than 4MiB will not only allow you larger file sizes (recall that the maximum number of blocks for a block blob is 50000, thus at 100MiB blocks, you can create a 5TiB block blob object) but will allow you to amortize larger portions of data transfer over each request/response overhead. `blobxfer` can automatically select the proper block size given your file, but will not automatically tune the chunk size as that depends upon your system and network characteristics.

+### Downloads
+For downloads, chunk sizes correspond to the maximum amount of data to request from the server for each request.
+It is important to keep a balance between the chunk size and the number of in-flight operations afforded by the `transfer_threads` concurrency control. `blobxfer` does not automatically tune this (but can automatically set it to a value that should work for most situations) due to varying system and network conditions.

+Additionally, disk write performance is typically lower than disk read performance so you need to ensure that the number of `disk_threads` is not set to a very large number to prevent thrashing and highly random write patterns.

 ## Azure File Share Performance
 File share performance can be "slow" or become a bottleneck, especially for